How to Get a Private Investigator License in Wyoming

 Can I get a Wyoming private investigator license with a criminal record?

 The No State Licensing Requirement evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the No State Licensing Requirement for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a private investigator in Wyoming?

 No. Wyoming does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in Wyoming?